SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   - Select true
   - Choose **Apply**

-  The Condition will match if change to billing block in sales order is approved.

   ![02](./images//050.png)

 4. Connect the outgoing Default branch of the Condition to the End activity.